elastic/rally-eventdata-track/README.md

 Repository containing a Rally track for simulating event-based data use-cases.
 The track supports bulk indexing of auto-generated events as well as simulated Kibana queries and a range of management operations to make the track self-contained.

-This track can be used as-is, extended or adapted to better match your use case or simply be used as a example of how custom parameter sources and runners can be used to create more complex and realistic simulations and benchmarks.
+This track can be used as-is, extended or adapted to better match your use case or simply be used as an example of how custom parameter sources and runners can be used to create more complex and realistic simulations and benchmarks.

 ## Installation